Tommie Men's Basketball

 John Tauer was named interim head coach in 2011 after 11 years as an assistant coach at UST.
 Tauer was an All-MIAC and Academic All-America Tommie player under Fritz in the 1990s, and was inducted into the school’s Athletic Hall of Fame in 2001.
 He led UST to a share of the MIAC championship and a 22-7 record in 2011 to capture the job on a full-time basis.

-Twice named a Division III National Coach of the Year -- in 2013 by Basketball Times, and in 2016 by the National Basketball Coaches' Association and by D3 News -- Tauer also has received three West Region and three MIAC Coach of the Year Awards.
+Twice named a Division III National Coach of the Year -- in 2013 by Basketball Times, and in 2016 by the National Basketball Coaches' Association and by D3 News -- Tauer also has received three West Region and four MIAC Coach of the Year Awards.

 Among Division III men's coaches, he was the second fastest in history to 100 victories and is believed to have won more games in his first five seasons than any coach in Division III history.

 He’s the first MIAC coach to sweep conference and playoff championships in each of his first two seasons as head coach.
 He’s also the lone conference individual -- and one of a small number of coaches nationally -- to have played in, been an assistant coach, and been a head coach at the Division III Final Four.
 In addition, he is the first MIAC coach in any sport to win regular-season titles in each of his first six seasons.

 In the last 14 seasons alone, St. Thomas has won two national titles (2011, 2016) and had two other top-five NCAA finishes (2009, 2013); won an unprecedented 12 consecutive MIAC championships, made 12 consecutive NCAA appearances, has an overall record of 338-70 (.828 win %) and a conference regular-season record of 241-39 (.860 win %).